Nastel/TNT4J/README.md

 Sinks are usually associated with formatters which are called to format objects before writing to the sink.
 * <b>Dump Sink</b> -- sink where application dumps are recorded.
 * <b>Dump</b> -- a property snapshot that deals with application state (name, value pairs).
 Application can generate user defined dumps to report application specific metrics during diagnostics, on demand or VM shutdown.
-* <b>Dump Provider</b> -- user defined implementation that actually generated application Dumps.
+* <b>Dump Provider</b> -- user defined implementation that actually generates application Dumps.

 How to Build TNT4J